straszheimjeffrey/The-Kiln/README.md

 * For each request, there is a large set of data that needs to be recomputed, such as (perhaps) a user-id, his session, a database connection, validation parameters, logging parameters, search results, other kinds of results, and so on.
-I've found two things true about this mass of data:
+I've found a few things true about this mass of data:
     - Most of these items are computed zero or one times for each request.
     - Often the data you need in one part of the control flow isn't visible because it is created and consumed elsewhere.
-    - What you need to compute tends to not change much, but how you compute it often does.
+    - What you need to compute tends not to change much, but how you compute it often does.
 That is, new bits of data become relevant, requiring ever-growing argument lists (or worse, the heavy dependence of dynamic scope).